TurtleEngr/libre-bib/CONTRIBUTING.md

   teams (>12), with multiple feature streams, that have muliple steps in the development, QA, and deployment process.

-  When it is just me, I commit directly to the develop branch.
-When the code is "stable," I merge "develop" to "main", then increment the version on "develop".
+  When it is just me, I commit directly to the "develop" branch.
+When the code is "stable," I merge "develop" to "main", then increment the version on "develop" (see make release).
 If I make branches, I still use the git-flow tool.

 - If others want to contribute, I'll try to follow the"Github-flow" style.
 It'll work fine for a small group.
 You: fork the repository,